-Bathing a Chiweenie once a month is all you’ll need, unless they are obviously covered in mud or something.
-Since Chiweenies don’t carry much odor, you won’t need to worry about them leaving behind any smells after cuddle sessions.
+Bathing a Chiweenie once a month is all you’ll need, unless they are obviously covered in mud or some other debris.
+Since Chiweenies don’t usually carry much odor, you won’t need to worry about your dog leaving behind any smells after cuddle sessions.

 Being hybrid dogs, Chiweenies are less vulnerable to genetic health issues than either purebred parent.
 But, there are still a few, mostly minor, health concerns that are worth knowing about.

 As with any breed, purebred or mixed breed, it is important to meet the parents and learn their health history.
 Parents who have genetic health issues will be more likely to pass these on to offspring.

 However, the good news is that Chiweenies are known to be one of the healthier breeds out there.
 They are rarely susceptible to serious diseases and are sturdy little dogs.
 Odds are, trips to the vet will be few and far between.

 Allergies in Chiweenies

 Though a Chiweenie’s allergies are not going to be life-threatening, they won’t enjoy them either.
 The most common allergies are to dust and pollen, which can easily be spotted if your dog’s eyes water constantly (still, check with a vet).